Skip to main content

 -H "Content-Type: application/json" \

-# Add a deny rule for a specific port
+# Add a deny rule for a specific port and container

 curl -X POST http://localhost:43080/api/rules \